Is your WordPress website slow to load? If yes, it’s time for you to take some steps to optimize it.

 While we are talking about themes: they can be a decisive factor in website speed.
 Some beautiful and impressive-looking themes are actually poorly coded and can slow your site way down.

 For that reason, try to find a theme that has just what you need and nothing more.
 Or better yet, get a lightweight theme and add functionality via plugins.
 That way you can keep things lean and lightweight.
 Your loading time will thank you.

 Use an effective caching plugin

-WordPress plugins are obviously quite useful, but some of the best fall under the caching category, as they drastically improve page loads time, and best of all; all of them on WordPress.org are free and easy to use.
+WordPress plugins are obviously quite useful, but some of the best falls under the caching category, as they drastically improve page loads time, and best of all; all of them on WordPress.org are free and easy to use.
 Also update plugins regularly, as it may provide new features.
 Use W3 Total Cache plugin, it has all of the features you need and is extremely easy to install and use.

 Perform Regular Database Maintenance

 Just like the WordPress core gets bogged over time, so does the database.
-It’s prone to accumulate temporary disk space and unused data from uninstalled plugins, post revisions and other culprits.
+It’s prone to accumulate temporary disk space and unused data from uninstalled plugins, post revisions, and other culprits.
 For that reason, regular database maintenance is crucial to keep your database lean and usable.
 There are many tools out there which can help you.